 - Some of the checks in Section 26.1 may generate ordinary faults (for example, an invalid-opcode exception).
 Such faults are delivered normally. - Some of the checks in Section 26.1 and all the checks in Section 26.2 cause control to pass to the instruction following the VM-entry instruction.
-The failure is indicated by setting RFLAGS.ZF (if there is a current VMCS) or RFLAGS.CF (if there is no current VMCS).
+The failure is indicated by setting RFLAGS.ZF1 (if there is a current VMCS) or RFLAGS.CF (if there is no current VMCS).
 If there is a current VMCS, an error number indicating the cause of the failure is stored in the VM-instruction error field.
-See Chapter 33 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3C for the error numbers.
+See Chapter 30 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3C for the error numbers. - The checks in Section 26.3 and Section 26.4 cause processor state to be loaded from the host-state area of the VMCS (as would be done on a VM exit).
+Information about the failure is stored in the VM-exit information fields.
+See Section 26.7 for details.